Milkdown/milkdown/gh-pages/pages/guide/interacting-with-editor.md

 ## Adding Listener

-You can add listener to the editor, get values when needed.
+As mentioned above, you can add listener to the editor, get values when needed.

 ### Markdown Listener